 There are two types of developers or coders.
 There are ones that just copy something they see online and manipulate it to do what they want, and then there are ones actually created the original.
 That’s someone that’s really hard to find here.

-We’ve been looking on and off for an Ed clone, someone that has a computer science background, super senior, really can solve complex problems – and those are the ones that are hard to find.
+We’re looking on and off for an Ed clone, someone that has a computer science background, super senior, really can solve complex problems – and those are the ones that are hard to find.
 So, it’s either they’re really hard to find, or we find someone that thinks they’re that level, wants to be paid a lot of money, but in reality, their development work or coding skills are at the intermediate level and they’ve never gone past that, but they’ve been doing it for so long, they expect so much more money.
 I struggle with that.
 If I paid you based on how well you code, you’d be a $70,000 a year developer, not $110,000.
 They don’t seem to believe that.

 So yes, growing community, strong community, but if you’re looking for a really senior person that can really take it home and solve those complex issues, that’s where I think sometimes Tampa struggles.
 I mean, I interviewed for 6 to 8 months when I built a WK team.
-It took me that long to hire enough people to build a team because I was leading through them so fast.
+It took me that long to hire enough people to build a team because I led through them so fast.
 I hired someone and fired them within a week once.
 I’m just like, “Nope.”
 Because it’s not just their coding, it’s their team fit.
 Do they have kindergartener skills?
 Can they share, can they get along with others?
 So, it’s not only knowing how to code well – you also have to know how to be a team player and fit within the culture of the company.

 Matt: Off the record, because I’m not going to reference your competition in your own interview.